 Dateline: Dayton, OH

-I wake (physically) in a food court, teriyaki-infused bailiff steamrolling me through the revolving door to the foot of a driverless bus, corn stalks protruding from its grille, sign posted on its entrance: If you’re on the bottom stair, duck.
+I have time to kill, which lands me in the mall’s food court.
+I attempt to order an appetizer, but the teriyaki-infused bailiff doesn’t like the look of me.
+He steamrolls me through the revolving door to the foot of a driverless bus, corn stalks protruding from its grille, sign posted on its entrance: If you’re on the bottom stair, duck.

 She waves from the middle rows.
-She’s recovered admirably since our brewery rendezvous, hair washed and conditioned (adding a whole new dimension [Elmer would have his work cut out]), missing a filling, a pinky toe, a quarter eyebrow.
+She’s recovered admirably since our brewery rendezvous, hair washed and conditioned.
+She’s missing a filling, a pinky toe, a quarter eyebrow.

 I offer my hand to shake.
 She opens her arms to hug.